 Mayadevi Temple is the central attraction of this sacred site which has been identified as the exact place where queen Mayadevi had given birth to Siddhartha Gautam.
-According to mythology, the just born prince Siddhartha took his first seven steps and delivered his peace message to humanity.
+According to mythology, the just-born prince Siddhartha took his first seven steps and delivered his peace message to humanity.

-In recent days, the dozens of wonderful monasteries competitively built by different countries like Japan, Sri Lanka, China, Germany, France, and many others are the center of attractions that have spectacular and diverse architectural designs.
+In recent days, the dozens of wonderful monasteries competitively built by different countries like Japan, Sri Lanka, China, Germany, France, and many others are the centre of attractions that have spectacular and diverse architectural designs.

 Strolling around the beautiful garden and contemplating a quiet place is an astonishing experience that always remains in your memory.
 The tall Ashoka Pillar built by the great Indian Emperor, Ashoka on his visit to this holy place in 249 BC is another focal point of Lumbini.

-The whole Lumbini Garden covering 2.56 square kilometers consists of three zones.
+The whole Lumbini Garden covering 2.56 square kilometres consists of three zones.
 The garden has a sub-tropical climate with hot summers, a very wet monsoon, and pleasant winter.
 Winter is considered to be the best time to visit Lumbini.

 10. Himalayan Flight